miDeb/personal-blog/posts/lox-jit.md

 The performance improvement we see here is the result of compiling to machine code, which is most noticeable in code like this that does a lot simple numeric operations and function calls.
-Unsurprisingly, enabling inline caches has no effect here because ICs are only used for property access and method calls, which this code has exactly zero.
+Unsurprisingly, enabling inline caches has no effect here because ICs are only used for property access and method calls, of which this code has exactly zero.

 ### Property Accesses and Method Calls